logicalahara/tkssharma.com/content/posts/2020-07-22-top-angular-interview-questions.md

 195. ### How do you create schematics for libraries?
      You can create your own schematic collections to integrate your library with the Angular CLI.
 These collections are classified as 3 main schematics,
-     1. **Add schematics:** These schematics are used to install library in an Angular workspace using `ng add` command.
+     1. Add schematics: These schematics are used to install library in an Angular workspace using `ng add` command.
         For example, @angular/material schematic tells the add command to install and set up Angular Material and theming.
-     2. **Generate schematics**: These schematics are used to modify projects, add configurations and scripts, and scaffold artifacts in library using `ng generate` command.
+     2. Generate schematics: These schematics are used to modify projects, add configurations and scripts, and scaffold artifacts in library using `ng generate` command.
         For example, @angular/material generation schematic supplies generation schematics for the UI components.
 Let's say the table component is generated using `ng generate @angular/material:table `.
-     3. **Update schematics:** These schematics are used to update library's dependencies and adjust for breaking changes in a new library release using `ng update` command.
+     3. Update schematics: These schematics are used to update library's dependencies and adjust for breaking changes in a new library release using `ng update` command.
         For example, @angular/material update schematic updates material and cdk dependencies using `ng update @angular/material` command.

 196. ### How do you use jquery in Angular?
      You can use jquery in Angular using 3 simple steps,
-     1. **Install the dependency:** At first, install the jquery dependency using npm
+     1. Install the dependency: At first, install the jquery dependency using npm
          ```cmd
             npm install --save jquery
          ```
-     2. **Add the jquery script:** In Angular-CLI project, add the relative path to jquery in the angular.json file.
+     2. Add the jquery script: In Angular-CLI project, add the relative path to jquery in the angular.json file.
          ```javascript
          "scripts": [
             "node_modules/jquery/dist/jquery.min.js"
          ]
          ```
-     3. **Start using jquery:** Define the element in template.
+     3. Start using jquery: Define the element in template.
 Whereas declare the jquery variable and apply CSS classes on the element.
          ```html
          <div id="elementId">
            <h1>JQuery integration</h1>